-The Quran does not retell Hud (peace be upon him).
+The Quran does not merely retell Hud (peace be upon him).
 It redistributes him.

 The Hudian repertoire contains some of the most structuring elements of the Quranic confrontation between prophecy and earthly power: